 I still had a long walk before arriving at Los Cuernos Refugio, my night’s accommodation.
 The walking wasn’t difficult: the first part was on a wide open flat with the stunning views of Cuernos that had been the deciding factor in my trekking the W in this direction.

 After passing Campamento Frances, the terrain changed, turning into a wooded habitat through which the path wound its way.
 Uphill, downhill – it seemed endless.
-My pack was feeling heavier and heavier with each step and I was starting to flag.
+My pack felt heavier and heavier with each step and I started to flag.

-I was also becoming increasingly paranoid about the pumas I’d heard roamed the Torres del Paine national park.
-It had been hours since I’d seen anyone else and as I became more tired, I was increasingly convinced that a puma was going to pounce, feasting on my tired limbs before I made it to the refugio.
+I was also becoming increasingly paranoid about the pumas that roamed the Torres del Paine National Park.
+It had been hours since I’d seen anyone else and as I became more tired, I was increasingly convinced that a puma was going to pounce and feast on my tired limbs before I made it to the refugio.

 Luckily, by the time I was starting to question whether the refugio actually existed, I came across a small lakeside beach.
 It was the perfect opportunity to take off my boots and dip my feet into the bracingly cold water.
 I rested for a few minutes before gathering my belongings for the last push.